On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-\pparagraph{Results} To apply the \emph{Name Ownership Transfers} approach, we crawl all ($372{,}756$) \texttt{Transfer} events of the ENS registry contract until \crawlenddate.
+\textbf{Results.} To apply the \emph{Name Ownership Transfers} approach, we crawl all ($372{,}756$) \texttt{Transfer} events of the ENS registry contract until November 1st, 2021.
 We extract the address pairs $(\addr_1, \addr_2)$, where $\addr_1$ transfers a name to $\addr_2$ and $\addr_1$ only transfers its name once.
 This approach can link $4{,}399$ address pairs.

-To apply the \emph{Subdomain Assignments} approach, we crawl all ($900$) \texttt{NewOwner} events emitted when a user directly calls the ENS registry contract.
+To apply the \emph{Subdomain Assignments} approach, we crawl all~($900$) \texttt{NewOwner} events emitted when a user directly calls the \ENS registry contract.
 We then extract the address pairs $(\addr_1, \addr_2)$, where $\addr_1$ assigns subdomains to $\addr_2$.
 We can identify $725$ linked address pairs.
+In total, from the \ENS data, we can link $5{,}124$ address pairs, denoted as $\mathcal{S}_{\texttt{ENS}}$.